-Graduate as a Qualified Automotive Technician.
+Graduate as a qualified Automotive Technician.

-- Level 3 Automotive Engineering qualification, or evidence of equivalent knowledge and skills. - For the managed apprentice option, you must also be employed in a light automotive engineering workshop which is operating at a commercially-acceptable industry standard.
-The apprentice, employer and provider must enter into a training agreement. - IELTS 5.5 (no band score lower than 5.0) from one test completed in the last two years, or equivalent.
+- · Level 3 Automotive Engineering qualification, or evidence of equivalent knowledge and skills. - For the managed apprentice option, you must also be employed in a light automotive engineering workshop which is operating at a commercially acceptable industry standard.
+The apprentice, employer and Otago Polytechnic | Te Pūkenga must enter into a training agreement. - IELTS 5.5 (no band score lower than 5.0) from one test completed in the last two years, or equivalent. - A current workplace first aid certificate prior to enrolment in a programme leading to this qualification. - A class 1 driver's license achieved before completion of a programme leading to this qualification.